Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 Some people are bemused when they take multiple tests and find they are slightly different.
 This causes them to question the accuracy of their meter.

 Others take multiple tests with multiple meters and get confused when they get different readings.
 In this case, you should find one accurate meter and stick with it.
-Your trigger will adapt to you and your meter, so it doesn’t matter how it compares to other meters.
+Your personalised trigger will adapt to you and your meter, so it doesn’t matter how it compares to other meters.

-There’s no harm in taking another measurement if the number you see on your meter isn’t what you expected or is outside your normal range.
+There’s no harm in taking another measurement if the number on your meter isn’t what you expected or is outside your normal range.
 Measurements can sometimes be less accurate if you initially didn’t get enough blood and had to add more to get a reading.

 However, keep in mind that no measurement is perfectly accurate.
 We recommend you don’t continue taking multiple measurements and second-guess the numbers.